Astellas US 2019

 Our CCP is an evolving and flexible program that is designed to account for growth and other changes in the Company, as well as changes in our legal, regulatory or industry obligations.
 We reevaluate our CCP on a regular basis for opportunities to further enhance its reach and effectiveness.
 The fundamental elements of our CCP are described below.

 A. Leadership and Structure

 - Compliance Committee.
-Astellas US has established a Compliance Committee to advise the Vice President, Head of Ethics & Compliance, Americas, Group Operations Lead and to assist in the implementation of the CCP at the Company.The Compliance Committee is comprised of senior members of functional units across the Company, including sales, marketing, research and development, medical affairs, legal, regulatory, finance and human resources.
+Astellas US has established a Compliance Committee to advise the Vice President, Head of Ethics & Compliance, Americas and to assist in the implementation of the CCP at the Company.The Compliance Committee is comprised of senior members of functional units across the Company, including sales, marketing, research and development, medical affairs, legal, regulatory, finance and human resources.
 The Committee meets on a regular basis to monitor Company activities and compliance developments.